cursorless-dev/cursorless/docs/contributing/test-case-recorder.md

 ### Configuring the test case Recorder

 The test case recorder has several additional configuration options.
 The default configuration works for most tests, but you may find the following useful.
+For a full list of supported configuration options, see [the api docs](../api/interfaces/testutil_testcaserecorder.internal.recordtestcasecommandarg/).

 #### Testing the hat map

 We have a way to test that the hats in the hat map update correctly during the course of a single phrase.
 These tests are also how we usually test our [range updating code](../api/modules/core_updateSelections_updateSelections).

-Please add the following to your personal talon files:
+Any tests recorded in the `hatTokenMap` directory will automatically be treated as hat token map tests.
+To initiate a series of hat token map tests in another directory, please add the following to your personal talon files:

 - https://github.com/pokey/pokey_talon/blob/9298c25dd6d28fd9fcf5ed39f305bc6b93e5f229/apps/vscode/vscode.talon#L468
 - https://github.com/pokey/pokey_talon/blob/49643bfa8f62cbec18b5ddad1658f5a28785eb01/apps/vscode/vscode.py#L203-L205

-It is quite unlikely you'll need this second step.
-Most tests don't check the navigation map.
+When recording each test case for the hat token map, you'll need to proceed as described in [Navigation map tests](#navigation-map-tests).

 #### Capturing errors